ecmatthews/ecmatthews.github.io/index.md

 ## Find me [on ORCID](https://orcid.org/0000-0003-0593-1560)

 I'm passionate about science communication, with my most recent scicomm adventure being leading the [Astronomy on Tap Boston](https://www.facebook.com/aotboston/) team.
 I've also recently mentored high school and undergraduate students through the [JuRA @ MIT](https://clarasousasilva.com/jura) program.
-I've also previously been the lecturer for the Institute of Physics School's Tour, where I gave 14 talks at schools in Devon and Cornwall, and I wrote several articles for [astrobites.org](astrobites.org) during my PhD.
+Previously, I was the lecturer for the Institute of Physics School's Tour, where I gave 14 talks at schools in Devon and Cornwall, and as a PhD student I wrote several articles for [astrobites.org](https://astrobites.org).
 See my astrobites articles [here](https://astrobites.org/author/ematthews/).

 Watch me present my thesis work as part of the [IOP 3 Minute Wonder](https://www.iop.org/activity/3-minute-wonder/page_60438.html#gref) competition below: